Park Passport

 Designation: National Historic Site

 Formerly enslaved African Americans left Kentucky at the end of the post-Civil War Reconstruction period to experience freedom in the "Promised Land" of Kansas.
-Nicodemus represents the involvement of African Americans in the westward expansion and settlement of the Great Plains.
+Nicodemus represents the involvement of African Americans in the homesteading movement across the Great Plains.
 It is the oldest and only remaining Black settlement west of the Mississippi River.

 Weather:

-Northwest Kansas has a four season climate typified by long, hot summers, cold winters, short spring and fall seasons, and nearly constant breeze.
+Northwest Kansas has a four-season climate typified by long, hot summers, cold winters, short spring and fall seasons, and a nearly constant breeze.
 Humidity is relatively low compared to the eastern portion of the state.
 Afternoon thunderstorms with lightning, hail, and gusty winds frequently occur during the spring and summer.
 Tornados are possible but are less common in Kansas than they are in several other states.
-In the event of a tornado seek shelter immediately.
-Winter snow accumulation is usually l
+Snow accumulation from winter blizzards occasionally causes site to close.

 Directions: